 How to Land a Job in Cannabis

-This guide has been written by Amanda Fox, Daniels PMBA student and Head of Marketing/Branding, Pioneer Interests
+This guide has been written by Amanda Fox, Daniels PMBA graduate and Head of Marketing/Branding, Pioneer Interests

 When first thinking about what you want to do in the cannabis industry, it is important to understand the scope of the category and how many opportunities exist.